APT. (song): North America

-In the United States, "Apt." earned 3.57 million streams on its debut day and 3 million daily streams for each of the next three days for a total of 13.32 million streams in its first four days of release.
+In the United States, "APT." earned 3.57 million streams on the day of its debut and 3 million daily streams for each of the next three days for a total of 13.32 million streams in its first four days of release.
 It also sold 5,700 downloads in the US over its opening four-day period.
 The song ultimately debuted at number eight on the Billboard Hot 100 with 25 million streams, 3.2 million in airplay audience and 14,000 sold in the US, becoming Rosé's first and Mars' 20th top-ten hit in the country respectively.
 Rosé became the first K-pop female act to reach the top ten, outpacing her group Blackpink's number 13 peak with "Ice Cream" (2020), and joined Psy, BTS, Jimin, and Jungkook as the only K-pop acts to enter the top ten in history.
-On 11 January 2025, the song re-entered the top ten at number five with 19.7 million streams, 30.6 million in airplay audience and 6,000 sold, making Rosé the first-ever K-pop female act with a top-five entry.
-After three weeks at number five, "Apt." rose to a new peak at number three on the Hot 100 on 1 February and held its peak for two consecutive weeks.
+On 11 January 2025, the song re-entered the top ten at number five, making Rosé the first-ever K-pop female act with a top-five entry.
+After three weeks at number five, "APT." rose to a new peak at number three on the Hot 100 on 1 February and held its peak for two consecutive weeks.

-On the component Digital Song Sales chart, "Apt." peaked at number one on 25 January with 6,000 units sold, becoming Rosé's first and Mars' eleventh number one.
+On the Digital Song Sales chart, "APT." peaked at number one on 25 January with 6,000 units sold, becoming Rosé's first and Mars' eleventh number one.
 Rosé became the first K-pop female artist to top the chart, while Mars earned the ninth-most number-one songs of any artist.
 The song's movement to number three on the Hot 100 led to the song simultaneously topping the Billboard Pop Airplay chart on 1 February, becoming the first song by a K-pop artist to achieve the feat.
 It also became the second song by a K-pop soloist to enter the chart's top ten after "Gangnam Style" at number five, as well as the fifth overall by a K-pop act.
 In its 34th week on the Billboard Hot 100, the song surpassed "Who" by Jimin to become the longest-charting song by a K-pop act in the chart's history.
-It ranked as tenth-most heard song on US radio in the first half of 2025, with a cumulative 1.110 billion audience impressions across all formats according to Luminate's 2025 midyear report.
+It ranked as tenth-most heard song on US radio in the first half of 2025, with a cumulative 1.110 billion audience impressions across all formats, according to Luminate's 2025 midyear report.

-In Canada, "Apt." debuted at number two on the Billboard Canadian Hot 100, a higher chart peak than any Blackpink single.
-In its 18th week, "Apt." reached number one, making Rosé the first K-pop female artist to top the chart.
+In Canada, "APT." debuted at number two on the Billboard Canadian Hot 100, a higher chart peak than any Blackpink single.
+In its 18th week, "APT." reached number one, making Rosé the first K-pop female artist to top the chart.
 Prior to reaching number one, the song held the runner-up spot for nine non-consecutive weeks.
-It ranked as the fourth biggest-song in Canada in the first half of 2025 with 47.7 million on-demand audio streams according to Luminate's 2025 midyear report.
+It ranked as the fourth biggest-song in Canada in the first half of 2025 with 47.7 million on-demand audio streams, according to Luminate's 2025 midyear report.